adv-11/RAG_from_scratch/README.md

 # RAG_from_scratch

-Implementing RAG, without the use of latest frameworks like LangChain and LlamaIndex
+Implementing RAG, WITHOUT the use of latest frameworks like LangChain and LlamaIndex